suquark/hoplite/app/ray_serve/README.md

 Baseline _(2-3 min)_: `python model_ensembling.py ${scale}`

 With Hoplite _(1-2 min)_: `python hoplite_model_ensembling.py ${scale}`

+The script will print the mean and std of throughput (queries/s) at the end.

 ## ML Model Serving fault tolerance experiments (Figure 12a)